circle2jt/ymlr/README.md

       - echo: Do this when it's free for 1s

   # Call if throttle is existed
-  - fn-throttle:
+  - fn-throttle:                         # Touch the existed throttle with last agruments
       name: Delay to do something
   # OR
-  - fn-throttle: Delay to do something
+  - fn-throttle: Delay to do something   # Touch the existed throttle with last agruments
 ```